-In order to meet the needs of all pupils, at 9:05 every day, all pupils receive a short session of spelling or phonics.
+In order to meet the needs of all pupils, pupils receive a short session of spelling or phonics daily.
 These sessions are run by our teachers and teaching assistants.
 We are a 'Soundswrite' school and this 'First Rate Phonics' programme is our primary source of planning and progression in phonics.
 Teachers and TAs receive 4 full days of training to ensure we have the highest quality teaching and learning in such an important area.
 This is a new system which we started using in April 2014.
 So far, we are seeing very pleasing results.
 Progress in phonics is closely tracked on individual trackers and teaching is adapted according to the needs of the pupils.
-We use a variety of reading schemes to support early reading but in the main we use Oxford Reading Tree.
-Pupils are read to through daily class novel sessions and explore texts in whole class reading sessions.
+We use a variety of reading schemes to support early reading but in the main we use Dandelion Readers.
+Pupils are read to through daily class novel sessions and explore texts in whole class 'Talk for Reading' sessions.

 We pride ourselves on our careful approach to teaching and learning maths at Watermoor.
 We work hard to promote children's independence and thinking skills in maths whilst teaching them to learn to become fluent in key maths facts.
 Teaching is adapted daily to meet the needs of the group and ensure that all pupils make good progress in relation to age related expectations.
 Our pupils tell us that they love maths because they love being in control of their own learning.

 We use the GHLL PINK (Gloucestershire Healthy Living and Learning, People In The Know) programme to support our pupils with their development in this area.
 Teachers facilitate weekly circle time in order to address any issues that may arise in class.
 We have active school houses - Hogwarts, Narnia, Neverland and Middle Earth - led by a house captain and vice captain from our year 6 class.
 They are very active in consulting their house on varies aspects of school life including which charities we support, playground equipment and on fund raising strategies for the school.